 As 1997 progressed, several factors were pulling Jenny and I toward a decision to yet again move and build our third house in less than eight years.
 It was my final year of study and my job at the Student Association was also finishing at the end of the year.
 I felt my connection to JCU was ending.

 Around mid-year, all our dreams came true when Jenny’s last pregnancy test came back positive.
 Jenny was pregnant!
-Being married to a quadriplegic was a hell of a commitment, so with Jenny now a mum to be, I figured being close to family support was really important.
+Being married to a quadriplegic was a hell of a commitment.
+With Jenny now also a mum to be, I knew being close to family support was really important.

-My mum and dad lived on the south side of Cairns, and I wanted to spend more time with them.
-Jenny’s mother and Jenny’s brother Tony were also there, so it was an easy decision to move back to the area.
+My Mum and Dad lived on the south side of Cairns, and I wanted to spend more time with them.
+Jenny’s Mother Diane and Jenny’s brother Tony were also there, living in Edmonton, so it was an easy decision to move back to the area.